CCM19-Plugins

 "copyright": "(c) Copyright...",

-"activatePerDomain": true, // Plugin in the Agency-version can be activated for individual domains (de-)
+"activatePerDomain": true, // Plugin can be activated for individual domains in the Agency-version (de-)

 "label": {

-"en": "Really special plugin", // Display name in the plugin administration
+"en": "Really special plugin", // Display name in the plugin management section

 "fr": "Plugin vraiment spécial"